-15th Biodiversity COP (2020) - Planeta.com
+15th Biodiversity COP (2021)

 Poster

-Kunming, China hosts the 15th Biodiversity COP in October 2020 with the theme “Ecological Civilization: Building a Shared Future for All Life on Earth.”
-Hashtags: #COP15, #Biodiversity2020
+Kunming, China is scheduled to host the 15th Biodiversity COP – cbd.int/meetings/COP-15 – with the theme “Ecological Civilization: Building a Shared Future for All Life on Earth.”
+Delayed until the second quarter of 2021 due to the Coronavirus pandemic.
+Hashtags: #COP15, #Biodiversity2020, #SBSTTA, #Post2020

 Planeta.com is updating this guide to the event, making requests of the organizers and participants and creating a social web challenge.
 Feedback and notes are welcome as we prepare this preview.

-Note: 🔊UPDATE: New dates and venue announced for two critical UN Biodiversity Convention meetings, dates for #COP15 UN Biodiversity Conference to be adjusted